Home

 Green decorating sugar (to sprinkle the tops with)

-1. In a mixing bowl, stir together the flour, baking powder and kool-aid.
+1. In a mixing bowl, stir together the flour, baking powder and powdered drink mix.
 Set aside.

 2. In another bowl, beat butter, white sugar and egg.
 Add vanilla.
 Add flour mixture from step 1.